Jonah Fabisch

-Jonah Reinhard Fabisch (born 13 August 2001) is a footballer who plays as a midfielder for German Regionalliga team Hamburger SV II.
+Jonah Reinhard Fabisch (born 13 August 2001) is a professional footballer who plays as a midfielder for 3.
+Liga club Erzgebirge Aue.
 Born in Kenya, he plays for the Zimbabwe national team.

 Club career

 Fabisch joined youth academy of Hamburger SV in 2012.
 He made his debut for club's reserve team on 6 September 2020 in a 1–1 draw against Lüneburger SK Hansa.

+In June 2023, Fabisch joined 1.
+FC Magdeburg.
+On 26 June 2024, Erzgebirge Aue announced the signing of Fabisch on a two-year contract until June 2026.

 International career

 Fabisch is eligible to represent Kenya, Germany and Zimbabwe at international level.
 He has played for DFB's under-17 and under-19 perspektivteams in 2018 and 2019.

 In August 2021, Fabisch was named in Zimbabwe squad for World Cup qualifying matches against South Africa and Ethiopia.
 He made his international debut on 14 November 2021 in a 1–1 draw against Ethiopia.

 Personal life

 Fabisch was born in Kenya to a German father and a Zimbabwean Shona mother.
-His father Reinhard was a football manager and have coached national teams of Kenya and Zimbabwe.
+His father Reinhard Fabisch was a football manager.
 His mother Chawada Kachidza is a former national 100 metres hurdles record holder.